CUH Logo

 Discharge observed from stoma site

-It is usual to experience a discharge at the stoma site until the stoma heals (usually 7-14 days after placement).
+It is usual to experience a discharge at the stoma site until the stoma heals (usually seven to 14 days after placement).
 It is important to clean the area carefully during this time.
 If the discharge is spoiling clothing a small ‘key hole’ dressing can be applied but this should be changed regularly or removed when no longer needed.
 If you notice any discharge or odour from the stoma site after the tubes initial insertion you should contact a member of your gastrostomy care team.

 Feed leakage from stoma site around the tube